lmmx/bat/README.md

 ### Now what?

 Some other ideas I'd like to investigate having completed what I set out to do:
-- figure out if the arcs can now be parameterised as a single curve somehow
+- Figure out if the arcs can now be parameterised as a single curve somehow
-- experiment with ellipses instead of circles to get 'sharper' curve ends, etc.
+- Experiment with ellipses instead of circles to get 'sharper' curve ends, etc.
   - or even conics inscribed inside other conics
+  - Animate the bat by altering these parameters to produce 'flapping'
-- turn the 2D shape into a 3D model, by importing into Blender and/or numpy-stl, and applying something along the lines of a cross between 'ravioli', `z = sin(x)sin(y)` – described in Callahan's _Advanced Calculus: A Geometric View_ (p.380) – and a symmetry map (as explored in my [symmap](https://github.com/lmmx/symmap)
+- Turn the 2D shape into a 3D model, by importing into Blender and/or numpy-stl, and applying something along the lines of a cross between 'ravioli', `z = sin(x)sin(y)` – described in Callahan's _Advanced Calculus: A Geometric View_ (p.380) – and a symmetry map (as explored in my [symmap](https://github.com/lmmx/symmap)